ilchen/RMaFI/README.md

 ## Requirements
 ```
 Python            3.x
-scipy             1.0.1
+scipy             1.6.z
-numpy             1.14.2
+numpy             1.19.x
-pandas            0.22.0
+pandas            1.2.x
-tensorflow        1.8.0   <-- for optimization problems in Exercises 14.8, 14.9, 14.10, and 14.11.
+tensorflow        2.x   <-- for optimization problems in Exercises 14.8, 14.9, 14.10, and 14.11.
+xlrd              2.x
 ```

 ## Data for Chapters 14 and 15
-The spreadsheet I used for exercices in these chapters can be downloaded from [this page](http://www-2.rotman.utoronto.ca/~hull/VaRExample/index.html).
+The spreadsheet I used for exercises in these chapters can be downloaded from [this page](http://www-2.rotman.utoronto.ca/~hull/VaRExample/index.html).
 I used `VaRExampleRMFI3eHistoricalSimulation.xls` for both Chapters.
 Please remove the first row before feeding it to the code.
-Code in `ch15/` replictes the functionality in `VaRExampleRMFI3eModelBuilding.xls`.
+Code in `ch15/` replicates the functionality in `VaRExampleRMFI3eModelBuilding.xls`.